-The 5 most surprising fake buildings
+The 5 most surprising fake buildings in Bruges

 Everyone knows the little hump-backed bridge called the Bonifaciusbrug.
 It is one of the most photographed spots in Bruges, with the canal gently lapping at the crumbling brick foundations.
 It looks ancient, but it was actually built in 1910 in a fake mediaeval style that incorporated some old gravestones.